zencart/documentation/content/user/payment/how_do_I_get_paid.md

 Be sure to research each provider's offerings to be sure they work with your banking details and meet your business requirements (volume, type of business, which bank, kinds of products sold, company reputation, etc etc etc).

-If you are new to merchant services, be sure to talk to a sales rep with a few providers and get educated on what the industry-standard fees, rate structures, services, and capabilities are.
-The biggest confusion about payment collection is typically just a result of not understanding the payment-collection industry.
+If you are new to merchant services, be sure to talk to a sales rep with a few providers and get educated on what the industry-standard fees, rate structures, services, and capabilities are, especially for your business niche.
+The biggest confusion about payment collection for new storeowners is typically just a result of not understanding the payment-collection industry.
 When in doubt, ask questions.
-Don't point fingers until you are sure they shouldn't be pointed at you <smile>.

 ## PayPal or other Online Banks